 So I don’t show comedians how to write jokes.

 There’s a huge difference between that and trying to write jokes one at a time the hard way, which is like trying to dig a swimming pool with a spoon.

 When I was actively performing, I have seen comedians perform small pieces of my own comedy material — word for word — while I was sitting in the audience.
 And yes, I did approach them about it after the show.

-There is a big difference between stealing a comedian’s material and parallel thinking, which can result in the development of very similar stand-up comedy material.
+There is also a big difference between stealing a comedian’s material and parallel thinking, which can result in the development of very similar stand-up comedy material.

 By the nature of stand-up comedy itself, comedians must talk about things that all audience members can understand.
 Subsequently, there can be some overlap with the development of very similar material.